SketchResponse/sketchresponse/docs/probconfig_plugins.md

 ## Vertical Asymptote
 <div id=vert-line></div>

-The Vertical Asymptote plugin enables the tool to draw vertical lines on the axes.
+The Vertical Asymptote plugin adds a button to  the tool to draw vertical lines on the axes.
 It has five parameters that must be defined:

 * `'name': 'vertical-line'` - the name key *must* have the value 'vertical-line'